Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Show-1

 \subsection{Turn Image UNet to Video}

-We incorporate the spatial weights from a robust text-to-image model.
-To endow the model with temporal understanding and produce coherent frames, we integrate temporal layers within each UNet block.
+We use the spatial weights from a robust text-to-image model.
+To endow the model with temporal understanding and produce coherent frames, as shown in Fig.~\ref{fig:block}, we integrate temporal layers within each UNet block.
 Specifically, after every Resnet2D block, we introduce a temporal convolution layer consisting of four 1D convolutions across the temporal dimension.
-Additionally, following each self and cross-attention layer, we implement a temporal attention layer to facilitate dynamic temporal data assimilation.
-Specifically, a frame-wise input video $x \in \mathcal{R}^{T \times C \times H \times W}$, where $C$ is the number of channels and $H$ and $W$ are the spatial latent dimensions.
-The spatial layers regard the video as a batch of independent images (by transposing the temporal axis into the batch dimension), and for each temporal layer, the video is reshaped back to temporal dimensions.
+Additionally, following each spatial self- and cross-attention layer, we implement a temporal attention layer to facilitate dynamic temporal data assimilation.
+Formally, given a frame-wise input video $x \in \mathcal{R}^{N \times C \times H \times W}$, where $N$ is number of frames, $C$ is the number of channels, $H$ and $W$ are the spatial latent dimensions, the spatial self-attention layer operates the input video as a sequence of independent spatial images by transposing the temporal axis into the batch dimension, as illustrated below using \texttt{einops}~\citep{rogozhnikov2022einops} (Here, we include the batch size $B$ to better illustrate the transpose operation.
+After this, we omit $B$ for simplicity in notation.):